ToofDerling/CbzMage/README.md

 # CbzMage
 CzbMage is a comic book converter.
 It aims to do exactly two things:
-1. Convert azw files to nice cbz files, ready to read in your favorite cbz reader.
-Azw files just like the ones found in Kdl for PC (or Mac).
-Also, if CbzMage finds a matching azw.res file it will merge in any HD images found for the highest possible quality.
-Comic title and publisher will be read from the azw file, running CbzMage in scan mode will allow you to edit the values before the conversion. **This all works fully in CbzMage 0.1.**
+1. **Convert azw files to nice cbz files, ready to read in your favorite cbz reader.
+Azw files just like the ones found in Kdl for PC (or Mac).** Also, if CbzMage finds a matching azw.res file it will **merge in any HD images found for the highest possible quality**.
+Comic title and publisher will be read from the azw file, running CbzMage in scan mode will allow you to edit the values before the conversion. **All of this works fully in CbzMage 0.1.**
 2. Convert pdf files to high quality cbz files.
 This does not work yet.

 CbzMage is a commandline tool written in c#.
 It requires no installation, very little configuration and no drm plugin/tool (the last part may change in the future).
 It does require that **.NET 6** is installed on your commputer.